zweilosec/Infosec-Notes/os-agnostic/scripting/script-language-comparison.md

 if %c%==10 echo "The value of variable c is 10"
 ```

-The key thing to note about the above program is −
+The key things to note about the above script are:

 * The first ‘if’ statement checks if the value of the variable c is 15.
 If so, then it echo’s a string to the command prompt.
-* Since the condition in the statement - if %c% == 10 echo "The value of variable **c** is 10 evaluates to false, the echo part of the statement will not be executed.
+* Since the condition in the statement - `if %c% == 10 echo "The value of variable **c** is 10` evaluates to false, the echo part of the statement will not be executed.

 **Output**